 It was an emotional experience holding the original pages my father had signed with his fountain pen.
 I’d recognize his signature anywhere.

 The pages were in good shape: six entries per day, in four-hour blocks, typewritten by the yeoman.
 The Campbell often had to travel in a zig zag pattern to avoid detection by the enemy.
-I imagined how difficult it was to type accurately when the ship was frequently turning or rocking and rolling.
+I imagined how difficult it was to type accurately when the ship was rocking and rolling.

 Each entry was signed by the officer responsible for that watch period, and each day was signed by the executive officer and captain.

 On a lighter note, my father was the movie officer, and I was curious what type of movies he showed.
 I wondered if the crew got to watch popular films like National Velvet with Elizabeth Taylor and Mickey Rooney or To Have and Have Not with Humphrey Bogart and Lauren Bacall.
 Several war dramas were released in 1944: The Fighting Sullivans and Thirty Seconds Over Tokyo.
-I was disappointed they didn’t report the names of any shown onboard.
+I was disappointed they didn’t report the names of films shown onboard.

 NARA houses a large collection of naval photos on the top floor.
-We coudn’t touch them without wearing white cotton gloves supplied by the facility.
+We couldn’t touch them without wearing white cotton gloves supplied by the facility.
 They had a few photos of the Campbell, but I had already seen them.

 In our experience, the research staff were very friendly, knowledgeable, and professional.
 They seemed relieved that I knew the names of my father’s ships and their dates of services.
 They could easily focus on the information I needed.

 We need to plan another road trip to the NARA.
 Tim Rizutto, Executive Director, at the USS Slater Museum recommended we search for “Campbell’s action reports.”
 They have detailed information about the awards my father’s ship received.
 I’d also like to look through the black and white film clips of ships in the South Pacific.
-The documentaries are not very well indexed, but perhaps I can find some footage of my father’s ship.
+The documentaries are not very well indexed yet, but perhaps I can find some footage of my father’s ship.